eye-division/jennyblyth/_gallery/cassandra-wall.md

   29 September - 10 October 2020

-  The exhibition is a celebration of the beauty of Nature and its liberating and calming effect on the mind.
+  The exhibition above and recent work is a celebration of the beauty of Nature and its liberating and calming effect on the mind.
 Lockdown enforced a slowdown in the pace of life with all its noise and complexities, and accorded us a unique opportunity to hear the voice of the natural world around us, and the transience that makes it so precious.

   Cassandra Wall has been working with textiles since childhood.
 Her